 The Departments of Music, Theatre and Worship Leadership award numerous scholarships to music majors and minors based on merit, need, performance requirements, and a scheduled audition.
-ServiceawardsforparticipationintheUniversitySingersandSymphonicWindsare also available to non-majors and minors.
-Scholarships are awarded annually based on the audition process and are renewable provided the student maintains the requirements stated in a scholarship contract.
+Service awards for participation in the University Singers and Symphonic Winds are also available to non-majors and minors.
+Scholarships are awarded annually based on the audition process and are renewable provided the student maintains the requirements stated in their scholarship contract.
 All qualified students are encouraged to audition.
-Schedule an appointment for an audition by calling 251-442-2420 or through umobile.edu/audition.
+Schedule an audition by calling 251-442-2420 or visit umobile.edu/audition.